1637521albert/ransomware-scam-detection-deic/README.md

 ## Generated Files

 The generated file is in a .pth format and represent an instance of a HeteroData object in which every type of node and edge, and all its features and labels, if needed, are encoded.
 The way to import this dataset consists in a simple command in torch: `torch.load('graph.pth')`.
 In this dataset, we can find all the information needed to apply the precomputation and the model to classify addresses of the network, whether are licits or illicits.
+Since all the information needed to use the dataset is clearly explained in the PyTorch geometric documentation, consult [this link](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.data.HeteroData.html) in case of any implementation doubt.
 The structure is the following:

 ### 1. Addresses
 Contains information about the analyzed addresses.

 - **Columns:**
-  - `addr` (`string`): String representing the blockchain address.
+  - `addr_str` (`string`): String representing the blockchain address.
   - `full_type` (`string`): Full type of the address, e.g., P2PKH, P2SH.
   - `class` (`int`): Binary label:
     - `1`: Address classified as malicious.